harikachi/mission5/README.md

 This is a CLI to perform the CRUD operations on MongoDB using Node.js

-Install the required libraries npm install mongodb, inquirer, fs
+Install the required libraries npm install mongodb, inquirer, fs, dotenv

 run the application using ./cli.mjs command